fredcommo/shiny_on_EC2/README.md

 ./installShiny.sh

 #### Start the shiny server on the remote machine
-Starting the server should return something like: shiny-server start/running, process <some process number>
 sudo start shiny-server

+_Note: Starting the server should return something like: shiny-server start/running, process \<some process number\>_

 #### Back to your local machine, push your shiny app: AppFolder contains the ui.R and server.r (and any extra folder or file)
 scp -i \<my-key-pair.pem\> -r \<path/to/local/AppFolder\> ubuntu@\<Public_IP\>:/srv/shiny-server